wjlee299/nlp-recipe-recommender/README.md

 ## Overview

 This project implements a **hybrid recipe recommendation system** that combines semantic ingredient embeddings with fine-grained, per-term re-ranking to deliver more relevant and robust recipe suggestions.
-At its core is a tailored Word2Vec ingredient embedding (model **m7**) augmented with TF-IDF weighting to down-weight ubiquitous ingredients (e.g., salt, sugar) and surface semantically coherent neighbors.
+At its core is a tailored Word2Vec ingredient embedding (model **m7**) augmented with TF-IDF weighting to down-weigh common ingredients (eg. salt, sugar).

 The pipeline balances **global similarity** (via average ingredient vectors) with **local precision** (per-word matching), achieving a multi-stage retrieval that is both efficient and semantically aware.